vmad18/resneXt/README.md

 # ResNeXt
- Implementation of the ResNeXt50 and ResNet50, a deep convolution neural network, used for classification tasks in computer vision.
+ Implementation of the ResNeXt50 and ResNet50 architectures, a deep convolution neural network, used for classification tasks in computer vision.

  # Original Papers